"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Problem Formulation

-The SK-TOD task aims to identify whether $U_t$ is a subjective knowledge-seeking request and, if yes, then select the relevant knowledge snippets $\mathcal{K}^+$ from the knowledge source and finally generate a response $S_t$ grounded on $\mathcal{K}^+$.
+The SK-TOD task aims to identify whether $U_t$ is a subjective knowledge-seeking request and, if it is, to select the relevant knowledge snippets $\mathcal{K}^+$ from the knowledge source and finally generate a response $S_t$ grounded on $\mathcal{K}^+$.